Article updated on August 19, 2026

 A ramp leads to the basement, one of the first underground parking garages of Barcelona.
 Across the patio, an elevator goes up to the apartments: a revolution for the time!

-Going from surprises to surprises, we eventually make it to the rooftop.
+Going from surprise to surprise, we eventually make it to the rooftop.
 Gaudí mastered the techniques he used at Palau Güell and Casa Batlló, making it probably the most recognizable rooftop of Barcelona.
 The usually functional and ugly elements such as ventilation shafts and staircase exits are disguised into sculptures overlooking the Passeig de Grácia.
 Broken bottles and ceramics make a daring trencadís wrapping up a shaft, when others look like Stormtroopers or Darth Vader…

 First very criticized, La Pedrera has become one of the most iconic buildings of Barcelona.
-A masterpiece of Gaudí completed in 1912, this is his last civil engineering work before he focused exclusively on La Sagrada Familia, his life-long project.
+A masterpiece of Gaudí completed in 1912, this is his last civil engineering work before he focused exclusively on La Sagrada Família, his life-long project.

 Travel tips: